Gnocchi, sausage & spinach soup is a filling comfort food soup that is a great meal for the cooler weather.

 When I first made this, I was originally going to make a pasta dish with most of these ingredients but adjusted it on the fly to make the ultimate ‘comfort food’ soup.

-I’m glad I did because it has become something that I now make often.
+I’m glad I did because this gnocchi soup recipe has become something that I now make often.
 Little pillows of potato gnocchi, spinach, tomatoes, and spicy sausage swirl around in a delicious broth.

-Start by melting half of the butter in a large stockpot, adding the onions and cook until softened.
-Add garlic now—not before it will brown to fast and get bitter.
+Start by melting half of the butter in a large stockpot, adding the onions, and cooking until softened.
+Add garlic now—not before it will brown too fast and get bitter.

-Now add the sausage and cook until browned.
-Once the sausage is cooked I usually either drain this on a plate with a paper towel or drain in a colander.
+Add the sausage and cook until browned.
+Once the sausage is cooked I usually either drain this on a plate with a paper towel or drain it in a colander.
 I DO NOT drain out all of the oil, I leave a little bit in the bottom and add then put the spinach into the pot.